rogfrich/starter/README.md

 # Starter
 A simple utility to scaffold new Python projects.
+Projects are created with a new `venv` environment automatically, and optionally initialised as a git repository.

 # Usage
 `python3 starter.py [-gh] <projectname>`